leolanese/Functional-Programming-buzzwords/README.md

 In JS, functions are 'First-Class' & 'Higher-Order functions'.

-#### side-effects:
+#### Side-effects:
 Mutating data can cause unintended side-effects.
 A side effect is a change of system state or observable interaction with the outside world that occurs during the calculation of a result.
-Side effects include:
+Side effects include (not a complete list):
-- Modifying any external variable or object property (e.g., a global variable, or a variable in the parent function scope chain)
+- Modifying any external variable or object property (a global variable, or a variable in the parent function scope chain)
 - Logging to the console
 - Writing to the screen
 - Writing to a file
-- Writing to the network
+- Making network requests
 - Triggering any external process
 - Calling any other functions with side-effects
+- Mainly perform IO
+- Modifying the DOM tree
+- Using Date()

 #### Pure function:
 - Given the same input, always return the same output (pure)
 - Has no side effects (immutable)
+This means that the function body may not depend on variables outside its arguments, unless they are constant for the lifetime of the program.

 #### Immutability:
 An immutable object is an object that can’t be modified after it’s created.
 Conversely, a mutable object is any object